 2. Step Outside Of Your Comfort Zone

 People have their own “comfort zones,” which is their own mental and physical place where they feel safe, content and comfortable – and this is a universal fact.
-Many people believe that they can achieve true psychological balance when they are within the comfort zone because they do not have to deal with any disturbance or challenges.
-However, developing mental strength is similar to trying to learn how to ride a bike.
+Most people believe that they can achieve true psychological balance when they are within the comfort zone because they do not have to deal with any disturbance or challenges to be emotionally strong.
+However, developing emotional strength is similar to trying to learn how to ride a bike.
 Riding a bicycle requires not only regular practice but also falling off and failing often.
 Falling off a bike is something out of our comfort zone.
 Similarly, your mind will not get stronger if you don’t push it outside of your comfort zone.
 So, how can you associate with becoming mentally stronger, and trying to experience things outside of your comfort zone?

 Firstly, have the “can do” attitude that you would not back out from trying out new things.